 However, finding this information can be a challenge.
 Manchester's Web site is relatively clear, as is New York City (where prices range from $35 to $65), but Los Angeles is a quagmire of varying rates and prices.
 Since fees are technically a legal penalty they're set down in the municipal code.
 Some states define a municipality as a city, or a county, or sometimes they vary depending on the severity of the crime.
 Los Angeles, made up of several smaller cities, has left the codification of parking fees to each municipal entity, creating a patchwork of fees.

 In the end, if you're not planning on paying by the hour in a city, expect to shell out about $40 for a parking ticket on average, but keep an extra $40 on hand for contingencies.
 Or you could just feed the meter and avoid the ticket altogether.

-For more information about parking tickets, the cost of car ownership and other related topics, follow the links on the next page.
+For more information about parking tickets, the cost of car ownership and other related topics, follow the links below.

 - Mike "The Parking Ticket Geek."
 Personal Interview.
 Conducted on July 30, 2010.